All Souls College Library: History

+Collection

 The modern collection comprises some 185,000 items, about a third of which were produced before 1800.
 The library's collections are particularly strong in Law, European History, Ecclesiastical History, Military History, and Classics.
 There is an expanding collection devoted to sociological topics and the History of Science.
 Unusually for an Oxford college library, access to the Codrington is open to all members of the university (subject to registration).
 The library contains a significant collection of manuscripts and early printed books, and attracts scholars from around the world.